-Las Vegas, Nevada is the Mecca of marriages, but unfortunately, many of them are done in haste or under the influence of intoxicating substances, and prove to be regretful afterwards.
+Las Vegas, Nevada is the Mecca of marriages, but, unfortunately, many of them are done in haste or under the influence of intoxicating substances, and prove to be regretted afterwards.
 This makes Las Vegas, NV a leader in annulments, also.
 Annulments can only be obtained under certain circumstances under Nevada law.
 It’s best to have an experienced annulment attorney on your side.

 What is a marriage annulment?
 This dissolution of marriage process differs from divorce in that it addresses defects in a marital relationship occurring at the time of the formation of that relationship.
 Thus, if a marriage is illegally formed, when it is annulled, the parties regain their legal rights and responsibilities as they existed before the marriage occurred.
 By contrast, a divorce deals with problems in a marital relationship arising after the marriage is formed.
-Traditionally, after a divorce the parties have continuing legal status as ex-spouses involving division of property, custody of children, and alimony.
+Traditionally, after a divorce, the parties have continuing legal status as ex-spouses involving division of property, child custody and alimony.

-The Nevada Legislature Statutes regarding annulments read as follows:
+The Nevada Legislature Statutes regarding annulments reads as follows:

 NRS 125.330 Cause for annulment: Want of understanding.
 1. When either of the parties to a marriage for want of understanding shall be incapable of assenting thereto, the marriage shall be void from the time its nullity shall be declared by a court of competent authority.
 2. The marriage of any insane person shall not be adjudged void, after his restoration to reason, if it shall appear that the parties freely cohabited together as husband and wife after such insane person was restored to a sound mind.